ufoscout/docker-compose-wait/README.md

 - *WAIT_AFTER_HOSTS*: number of seconds to wait (sleep) once all the hosts are available

 # Notes
-This utility was explicitly written to be used with docker-compose; however, it can be used with whatever tool as it has no dependencies on docker.
+This utility was explicitly written to be used with docker-compose; however, it can be used everywhere since it has no dependencies on docker.

-From version 2.0.0 this utility was rewritten from scratch in [rust](https://www.rust-lang.org), one of the consequences is that it does not require netcat or any other tool to be installed on the OS as in version 1.0.0.
+Version 2.0.0 was rewritten from scratch in [rust](https://www.rust-lang.org).
+One of the positive consequences is that it does not rely on external tools (e.g netcat) as the previous versions.